False Labor: Signs, Causes And How To Ease It

 3. How long does prodromal labor last?

 The duration of prodromal labor isn’t fixed and may vary among individuals and pregnancies.
 Typically starting around 37 weeks, there’s no set timeframe for how long it lasts.
 Episodes of prodromal labor may extend for several days at a stretch (8).
 They might follow a regular pattern, occurring at the same time each day or in consistent intervals.
-If you are experiencing contractions and are unsure whether it is true labor or prodromal labor, it’s advisable to contact your healthcare provider for guidance.
+If you are experiencing contractions during pregnancy and are unsure whether it is true labor or prodromal labor, it’s advisable to contact your healthcare provider for guidance.

 4. Can false labor lead to preterm labor or complications during pregnancy?